 ← Programs / Cognitive Science

 Researchers in our program (students and faculty members) study the mind by combining the methods and theories of five disciplines: psychology, philosophy, linguistics, neuroscience and computer science.
 This interdisciplinary approach allows unique insights into human understanding, thought, perception, language and emotion.
-Through Carleton’s program, you can develop your expertise in one of five specializations:

 You can also take advantage of a variety of on-campus research facilities including those associated with the Visualization and Simulation Centre (VSIM), the Language, Logic, and Information Lab (LLI), the Science of Imagination Lab (SOIL), the Language and Brain Lab, the Centre for Applied Cognitive Research (CACR) or the Children’s Representational Development Lab (CRDL).